-Here in the West, bamboo has long been favored by the nursery industry for supporting small trees because it's strong, inexpensive and flexible enough to withstand high winds.
-A new garden trend that really appeals to my aesthetic sensibility is the growing Asian influence on garden style.
-Bamboo screens, trellises and fencing are finding their way into North American gardens from Vancouver to Miami.
+Bamboo products are not new to the garden scene.
+Bamboo poles and bamboo canes have long been favored by the nursery industry for supporting small trees because it's strong and flexible enough to withstand high winds.
+Bamboo screens, trellises, harvest baskets, decor, and fencing are finding their way into gardens in a variety of ways.

 People who read this article often purchase

 Get the Dirt